maxshuang/maxshuang.github.io/_posts/2024-10-14-Linux-Kernel-Lock-Synchronization.md

 With these complex concepts in place, we now need a mutual exclusion lock to ensure that different concurrent flows can reach a **consensus**:

-**only one execution flow can access resources or continue execution at a time.**
+**Only one execution flow can access resources or continue execution at a time.**

 **How can we achieve this consensus?**